eri24816/NNNode/Backend/objectsync_server/readme.md

 }
 ```
 #### undo
 Undo the last change recorded in an object's history.
-If there is a `Command` to undo, the server will send back a message indicating what is changed when undoing.
+If there is a `Command` to undo, the server will send back a message (such as "attribute") indicating what is changed when undoing.
 ```
 {
     "command": "undo",